irnewman/nir/README.md

 A suite of functions for use with Psychopy experiments. v0.1 (the readme will be updated in the near future)

+## Project Status
+In development.

+## Support
+Contact Ian Newman at ian.newman@usask.ca with questions or comments.

+## Features
+Simplifies several elements of creating and running psychology experiments (particularly reasoning and metacogitive), including the use of eye-tracking measures (only SMI eye-trackers currently).

+## Requirements
+Python and Psychopy.

+## Installation
+Download and extract the nir folder to the same directory as your experiment script.

 ## Usage
 The nir library assumes the use of default experiment handler and trial handler functions from Psychopy.
 See the nir_template.py file.